 A survey done by HBS reports that 94% of working professionals reported working more than 50 hours per week and nearly half said they worked more than 65 hours per week.
 The impact of being overly focused on professional demands has resulted in alarmingly high rates of stress-related diseases, damaged relationships and deterioration in overall happiness in the general working population.

 We are the captain of our ship and it’s up to us to create the balance that we desire.
 We do this by creating a work-life balance that allows us to accomplish our goals while also enjoying other aspects of life, such as work, friends, family and personal interests.
 Most people make the mistake of reserving rest and fun for weekends and vacation time only.

 For example, as an HSP and an empath, I know that I’m more sensitive to stimulants such as bright lights, loud noises and crowded areas than the average person, and I structure my work and home environment and social engagements accordingly.

 You can never be fully engaged with the wonders of life and soak in the pleasurable moments if you’re always rushing, stressed out and bogged down by the demands of your life.
 Life’s vivid and varied colors and textures become available to you only if you live life from a centered place.

-If you’re feeling overwhelmed and pressured by the demands in your life, here are some guidelines that will help you establish a healthy balance:
+If you’re feeling overwhelmed and pressured by the demands in your life, here are some guidelines that will help you establish a healthy work-life balance: